rust-lang/rust/doc/tutorial.md

 ## Shared boxes

-Shared boxes are pointers to heap-allocated, reference counted memory.
+Shared boxes are pointers to heap-allocated, garbage collected memory.
-A cycle collector ensures that circular references do not result in memory leaks.

-> ***Note:*** We will in the future switch to garbage collection,
-> rather than reference counting, for shared boxes.

 Creating a shared box is done by simply applying the unary `@` operator to an expression.
 The result of the expression will be boxed, resulting in a box of the right type.
 Copying a shared box, as happens